hneeli/digital-cv/README.md

 ## Hosein NEELI
 ### Master in Computer Science - Data Analytics, University of Houston, Texas

 Currently working as System Engineer, Master’s degree in Computer Science with thesis in synthetic MRI dataset generation using a deep learning method.
 Graduated in December 2019 with GPA 3.89 from the University of Houston, Texas.
-Seking for a PhD position in data science medical????????

 Excellent communication skills, teamwork and on time project delivery.
 Seeking a PhD position in computer science, data science and related fields.